 A business license in Kansas can be issued by the state or the city or county.
-There are several departments that issue a variety of licenses and permits like if you were to start a company selling or making bio-fuels then the licensing information and processing will be done by the Kansas Department of Agriculture (KDA).
+There are several departments that issue a variety of licenses and permits.
+For instance if you were to start a company selling or making bio-fuels then the licensing information and processing will be done by the Kansas Department of Agriculture (KDA).

 How to Get a Business License in Kansas

-There are two steps towards acquiring a business license in the state of Kansas and they are:
+There are two steps in acquiring a business license in the state of Kansas and they are:

 The Industry and Business Operation

 It is extremely important to identify the industry that your business is a part of.
-This will help you in narrowing down on the type of business license you require.
+This will help you to narrow down on the type of business license you require.
 It will also help you to determine if you require a single license, multiple licenses, permits etc. Let’s look at an example to understand how the process works.